CaptainJiNX/Escape.From.NullReferenceException/README.md

 - **findpath** (short **fp**) *{x1,y1 {x2,y2}}*<br>Display a path between two positions.
 Specify arguments or select from map with arrow keys and enter.
 - **highscores** (short **hs**)<br>Displays the wall of fame!
 Get up there!

 When the player has a goal set, you can press the **X** key to automatically move towards the goal.
 If you drink a *Gaseous Potion* you may move through walls, and reach your goal quicker.
-When moving this way you can set two different modes.
-Press **9** for **attack mode** and **0** for **avoid mode**.
-When in attack mode, player will walk straight into monsters.
-In avoid mode, the player will try to walk around monsters.
+When moving this way you can set a couple of different modes.
+Press **0** to toggle **attack mode** and **9** to toggle **pvp mode**.
+These modes are only useful in combination with moving towards a goal, or scouting (**Y**).
+When in attack mode, player will attack any visible monsters.
+In pvp mode, the player will attack any visible enemy.
+In both attack and pvp mode, the player will also move to pick up healing potions if visible (and enough space in inventory).
+This is because in any of these modes, the player will automatically heal when HP is dropping below 50%. :)

 Available keys
 --------------